 Jean also had a couple cheeses to start—a goat and sheep’s milk.
 As a main course, I had the “trenne” pasta with lamb and (more) olives, while Jean went with the linguine and clams.
 I had a glass of Cabernet Sauvignon—very big and fruity—while Jean had a couple glasses of a sparkling “blanc de noir”: sparkling wine from Pinot Noir grapes.
 Then we were too full for dessert.

 There was no big rush to get to our hotel, so we decided to visit the Mumm Estates winery, as it wasn’t too far and sounded interesting.
-It specializes in sparkling wines and has an art gallery on-site.
+It specialized in sparkling wines and had an art gallery on-site.
 We visited that first.
 It featured an exhibit of photographs on an environmental theme.
 Some really interesting and beautiful photographs.
-We then went for a tasting, which they do on a sunny patio, with table service.
-You can choose among several flights of three sparkling wines.
+We then went for a tasting, which they did on a sunny patio, with table service.
+We could choose among several flights of three sparkling wines.
 Jean thought he should abstain, so I tried three varieties of their champagne-type, all aged a different amount of time.
 It did make a difference.